kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    In the next steps, you will edit the configuration of the pipeline to run on your own files.
-The modified configuration will cause the pipeline to fail on the test input files during the GitHub Action workflow.
+The modified configuration will cause the pipeline to fail on the test input files during the GitHub Action workflow; this is entirely expected as the GitHub Action worklow is only designed to validate the pipeline on the test input files.